 The Code documents required for this course are available to CASTI course registrants.
 These documents are available as a package only, not on an individual document basis.
 Note: Only the specific portions of the Codes and standards documents required for the API exam are supplied in the document package.

-Todd Smith has over 20 years of welding and pressure equipment experience.
-Completing his Alberta apprenticeship, Mr. Smith became a B Pressure welder certified in multiple processes and materials.
-Over his welding career, he has been involved in many areas of industry, including structural steel, pulp and paper, equipment manufacturing, cryogenic vessel fabrication, pipeline and drilling rigs, as well as pressure piping fabrication in both shop and facility settings.
-His integrity management and inspection work has involved the review and development of QA/QC procedures, Quality Management System manuals and welding procedures, as well as and pressure equipment inspection, welder performance qualification testing and ISO 9001 audits.
-Mr. Smith is certified as an API 510, 570, 653, 577, and 571 inspector.
-He is also a CSA W178.2 Level II Welding Inspector, AWS Certified Welding Inspector, Alberta Welding Examiner, and Alberta In-service Pressure Vessel Inspector.
+Todd Smith has over 25 years of welding and pressure equipment experience.
+After completing his Alberta welding apprenticeship Todd became a B Pressure welder certified in multiple processes and materials.
+Over his welding career he has been involved in many areas of industry including structural steel, pulp and paper, equipment manufacturing, cryogenic vessel fabrication, pipeline and drilling rigs as well as piping fabrication in both shop and facility settings.
+His integrity management and inspection work has involved the review and development of QA/QC procedures, development of Quality Management System manuals for jurisdictional acceptance in several Canadian jurisdictions, welding procedure review and development, welder performance qualification testing, pressure equipment inspection and ISO 9001 audits.